zoffixznet/perl6.party/post/Perl-6-Core-Hacking-Grammatical-Babble.md

 %% desc: Following along with fixing a grammar bug
 %% draft: True

-Feelin' like bugfixing?
+Feelin' like bugfixing the Perl 6 compiler?
 Here's a [great grammar bugglet](https://rt.perl.org/Ticket/Display.html?id=128304): the `„”` quotes don't appear to work right when used in quoted white-space separated words list constructor: